Showing posts with label FAQ. Show all posts

 The first thing I do is click on the parcel on either side to see who the owner is.
 I do not want to buy a tax sale property right next to the same owner!
 That would be awkward.
 It is very possible that someone could own two or three or more adjoining parcels, but only one of them has gone to tax auction.
 I usually stay away from those situations.

 The other thing I do is check for the cross streets and landmarks.
 If you are going to do a drive-by, you'll want to know how to get there.
 Since most of these are vacant land, they aren't typically assigned an address.
-For this reason, I click on the closest parcel with a structure, to see if it has an address that I can plug into my gps.
+For this reason, I click on the closest parcel with a structure, to see if it has an address that I can plug into my maps.
 This gets me close to the parcel for a drive by.
 In this case, we are lucky that the parcel has an address.
 See top 2nd column below the map:

 Situs/Physical Address 16-1766 38TH AVENUE